brontosaurusrex/brontosaurusrex.github.io/_posts/2023-06-09-CSS-multiselect-images.md

 JS version:
 <https://jsfiddle.net/9jdgyqvc/>

 ^ Should make html part less verbose, recommended.
+The ul/li stuff may not be needed (img tag should be enough).

 Thanks to #css/libera, user hmw[at].